Training your brain for better sleep that lasts

 Indications for Use

-Somryst uses sleep restriction and consolidation, limiting the time a patient spends in bed to match the amount of time they sleep.
-This treatment technique can increase risks to some patients whose pathophysiology may be worsened.
+Somryst uses sleep restriction and consolidation, limiting the time you spend in bed to match the amount of time you sleep.
+Sleep restriction and consolidation may worsen preexisting medical conditions.
 Because of this, it is not appropriate for everyone.

-Patients with the following conditions or disorders should not use Somryst:
+If you have any of the following conditions or disorders, you should not use Somryst:

-- Any disorder exacerbated by sleep restriction (e.g. bipolar disorder, schizophrenia, other psychotic spectrum disorders)
+- Any disorder worsened by sleep restriction (e.g. bipolar disorder, schizophrenia, other psychotic spectrum disorders)

 - Untreated obstructive sleep apnea

-- Individuals who have any other unstable or degenerative illness judged to be worsened by sleep restriction delivered as part of Cognitive Behavioral Therapy for Insomnia
+- If you have any other unstable or degenerative illness judged to be worsened by sleep restriction delivered as part of Cognitive Behavioral Therapy for Insomnia

 - Somryst is not for emergency use.
-Please instruct patients to dial 911 or go to the nearest emergency room in the event of a medical emergency,
+Please dial 911 or go to the nearest emergency room in the event of a medical emergency.

-- Patients should be clearly instructed not to use Somryst to communicate severe, critical, or urgent information to their Health Care Provider.
+- Do not use Somryst to communicate severe or urgent information to your Health Care Provider.

-- Somryst is not meant to be used as treatment without supervision of a Health Care Provider.
+- Somryst is not meant to be used as treatment except under supervision of your Health Care Provider.

 - Somryst is not meant to be a substitution for any treatment medication.

-- Somryst contains sensitive medical information.
-Please instruct patients to protect their information by pass word-protecting their smartphone and tablet, and ensuring no one else may access their device.
+- Somryst contains sensitive medical information about you.
+It is important that you protect your information by password-protecting your smartphone or tablet and ensuring no one else has access to your device.

-- Sleep Restriction (and Consolidation) within Somryst can cause sleepiness, especially in the early stages of using the PDT.
-Somryst should not be used if the patient needs to be alert or cautious to avoid serious accidents in their job or daily life.
+Sleep Restriction (and Consolidation) within Somryst can cause sleepiness, especially in the early stages of using the PDT.
+Somryst should not be used if you need to be alert or cautious to avoid serious accidents in your job or daily life.
 Examples include:

 - The usage data collected in therapy lessons by Somryst are not intended to be used as a standalone assessment of treatment progress.